Keeping your students engaged in the lesson can be hard, sometimes. Why not add humor and fun to your habitual communication, then?

 By the end of the course, participants will know how to mine their everyday life to find good “comedy material”.
-They will have improved their writing and delivering a humorous speech thanks to the feedback by the group and the trainer and numerous tips from public speaking and acting; and they will get more comfortable telling jokes and using humor in your lectures, presentations, personal and professional life.
+They will have improved their writing and delivered a humorous speech thanks to the feedback from the group and the trainer and numerous tips from public speaking and acting; and they will get more comfortable telling jokes and using humor in lectures, presentations, personal and professional life.

 - Explore each own individual “comic potential”;

 - Write comedy and jokes for a variety of settings (classroom, advertisement, social media, public speaking);